 Cruises from Melbourne provide access to destinations the world over.
 Begin by discovering the hidden gems of your own backyard.
 Then, cruise by cruise, tick every item off your travel bucket list.

 Australia - Depart Melbourne and get familiar with your national heritage.
-Cruises to Tasmania and Adelaide offer a unique Aussie experience, while a trip up to Sydney or further on to Moreton Island will give you a taste of fun in the sun.
+Melbourne Cruises to Tasmania and Adelaide offer a unique Aussie experience, while a trip from Melbourne to Sydney or further on to Moreton Island will give you a taste of fun in the sun.
 Circumnavigate the whole country just to say you did.

-South Pacific - Cruise away from Melbourne to the tropical islands of the Pacific and experience the white sandy beaches, incredible underwater worlds and unique wildlife of idyllic destinations like Fiji, New Caledonia and Vanuatu.
+South Pacific - Cruise away from Melbourne to the tropical islands of the Pacific and experience the white sandy beaches, incredible underwater worlds and unique wildlife of idyllic destinations like New Caledonia and Vanuatu.
 Cruises from Melbourne to Fiji are also popular among cruisers.

 New Zealand- Devastatingly beautiful scenery awaits your gaze on the shores of New Zealand.
 Cruise from Melbourne and head south across the Tasman to get a taste of some true blue adventure.
 Enjoy kiwi hospitality, local wines and incredible vistas as you hop from port to port in the North and South Islands.